vfs_fruit (better Samba/Netatalk integration)

-#15 Updated by Evan Champion about 1 year ago
+#15 Updated by Evan Champion over 1 year ago

 I tried this with my Macs (10.11 and 10.12) and found that using the recommended settings makes the share incompatible with an existing "normal" SMB share (without fruit) used by a Mac.
 Specific differences were:

 - catia filename mapping is not the same as samba's default, so some files are not accessible. catia does not seem to be required and removing catia addressed this.

 - metadata stored in a different xattr.
 Using fruit:metadata = stream addressed this.

 - fruit sets ACLs on all new files, whereas my samba share (with dataset type = UNIX, case sensitive) did not.
 Using fruit:nfs_aces = no addressed this.